DawnbrandBots/bastion-bot/README.md

 ## Discord permissions

-Please make sure you use an [invite link](https://discord.com/api/oauth2/authorize?client_id=383854640694820865&permissions=378944&scope=bot%20applications.commands) that automatically grants the following permissions.
+Please make sure you use an [invite link](https://discord.com/api/oauth2/authorize?client_id=383854640694820865&permissions=274878285888&scope=bot%20applications.commands) that automatically grants the following permissions.

 - Create slash commands. **If Bastion joined your server after March 22, 2021, and you did not use the link above to invite it, you will need to reinvite with the above link.** You do not need to kick the bot.
 - Send Messages
+- Send Messages in Threads
 - Embed Links: Bastion displays card information in a Discord rich embed.
 - Attach Files: Bastion attaches card images for trivia.
 - Read Message History